C

 Is cryptocurrency taxed in Utah?

-Utah treats cryptocurrency as property following federal IRS rules.
-Capital gains and crypto income are taxed at the flat state income tax rate of 4.5%.
-No unique state-level crypto taxes or exemptions apply.
+Utah taxes cryptocurrency as property, following federal rules.
+Capital gains and income from crypto are subject to a flat 4.5% state income tax rate.
+No special exemptions or preferential long-term rates apply.

 What is the crypto capital gains tax rate in Utah?

-The state-level capital gains treatment in Utah is currently listed as 4.5% (flat, as ordinary income).
+The state-level capital gains treatment in Utah is currently listed as 4.5%.

 How do I report crypto taxes in Utah?